How to apply?

 2. Send us your further application documents

 As part of the application process, we require you to send us a recent (English language) CV and a motivation letter (explaining your own reasons for wishing to study at the BLC).
-Please send these to this email address once you have submitted the application form.
+Please upload your documents to the Warsaw Registration Page that you receive access to after you complete the Registration Form.
 We use these documents to decide whether to formally offer you a place at the BLC.
 We may ask you to attend an interview if we have any doubts about your application documents.

 3. Receive our response to your application